asaithambi154502/Module-1/1A PYTHON BASICS-PRINTING MULTI-LINE STRING.md

 ## RESULT
-Hence the string in  multiple lines program has been  verified using triple quotes.
+Thus the python program for  string in multiple lines using triple quotes has been implemented and executed successfully.